A Guide to Understanding How Utah Sentencing Guidelines Work

 - Prison Sentence — 1 to 15 years

 - Examples — Rape, Murder, Aggravated Sexual Assault, Aggravated Burglary

 - Prison Sentence — 5 years to life in prison

 Just as certain misdemeanors can be charged as Class C, B, or A offenses, the same concept holds true of many felony offenses.
 For example, aggravated assault is charged as a third degree felony unless the offender causes “serious bodily injury,” in which case it becomes a second degree felony and carries greater penalties.

 In addition to the felony classes above, Utah also has a class of felony called “capital” felonies.
 There is only one felony in this category: aggravated murder, also called capital murder.
 As Utah’s only capital offense, aggravated murder is the only crime for which capital punishment is a sentencing possibility.
 However, even in aggravated murder cases, it is rare for prosecutors to seek the death penalty.
 It is more common for prosecutors to seek a life sentence for defendants who are accused of committing aggravated murder.

 Put Your Trust in an Experienced Utah Criminal Defense Lawyer of Overson Law, PLLC

-If you or one of your loved ones has been charged with committing a crime in Utah, there can be extremely serious consequences, but attorney Darwin Overson is prepared to fight the charges tooth and nail.
+If you or one of your loved ones has been charged with committing a crime in Utah, there can be extremely serious consequences, but Salt Lake City criminal defense lawyer Darwin Overson is prepared to fight the charges tooth and nail.
 To set up a free legal consultation with Darwin, call the law offices of Overson Law, PLLC at (801) 758-2287 right away.
 Darwin is available 24 hours a day, seven days a week to defend your loved one’s rights and challenge the criminal allegations against them.